Research

 -

-the first rigorous probablistic treatment of autoregressive generative models for graphs
+The first rigorous probablistic treatment of autoregressive generative models for graphs

-Publications: [Chen et al., ICML 2021]
+Publications: [Chen et al., ICML 2023]

 -